Michelle Williams Gamaker

 “Fictional activism” was a term that was applied retrospectively.
 It’s become a catchall to talk about an individual who has the capacity to self-define through their representation.
 That's partly to do with my writing, which seeks to address historic injustices through film representation, but it’s also about an injustice that still exists today for actors of color.
 How do we write a more nuanced position?
 I don't wish to only make them into heroes.
 I think complexity means that we can experience all their character positions––the good and the bad, the unreasonable and the envious, the longing and the hurt.
 Thieves is an evolution of fictional activism because we move now to this space of revenge.

-GBF: In the move to “fictional revenge” you transition to an active form of reprisal.
+GBF: In the shift to “fictional revenge” you move towards an active form of reprisal.
+Can you tell us more about this?

 MWG: Between 2014 and 2021 I made the Dissolution trilogy.
 I was heavily influenced by working with Krishna Istha, who is non-binary.
 We went from Krishna performing the character of Kanchi (in House of Women and The Fruit is There to be Eaten) to performing the character of Sabu (in The Eternal Return), both of whom were marginalized in Black Narcissus.
 When I started thinking about the casting discrimination against Wong, I worked with a Chinese performer Dahong Wang.
 Serendipitously, Anna May Wong starred in the 1924 version of The Thief of Bagdad and Sabu in the 1940 version.
 This led me to explore how the two protagonists could potentially unite in a new film as allies.
 By the end of The Bang Straws, I realized that I needed to push the agenda to a more urgent space.
 I felt as though their agency required more than just a demand for something, it would need to embody and physicalize this demand.
 Eventually, I’d like my films to move towards “fictional healing” but first, I want blood and revenge.